aaron-bond/better-comments/README.md

 * Alerts
 * Queries
 * TODOs
+* Highlights
-* Removed code will also be styled to make it clear the code shouldn't be there!
+* Commented out code can also be styled to make it clear the code shouldn't be there
+* Any other comment styles you'd like can be specified in the settings

 ![Annotated code](images/better-comments.PNG)